munkhdorj-m/11th-Python-Review-2/README.md

 **Problem:**

-Find the reverse of a given number.
+Input a number and check whether it is prime using a loop.

 **Example:**

+    Input: 7
+    Output: True

-    Input: 1234
+    Input: 12
-    Output: 4321
+    Output: False

-    Input: 907
+    Input: 1
-    Output: 709
+    Output: False

 ---